Learn about actual and potential costs

 Buyers should include a deadline for proposal submittals and state when the contract will be awarded.

-Buyers should include a timeline of the project and expected completion date.
+Buyers should include a timeline of the project and the expected completion date.

 Buyers should include any other benchmark dates that are relevant to the project including site visits and walkthroughs.